jpignata/blog/articles/future-developer.md

 ```

 Well, what works?
 That one word description is meaningless and the example has
-multiple assertions which provide any context.
+multiple assertions which don't provide any context.

 In building spec-style tests you should keep the English language descriptions
 you're writing front and center.
 One way to do this is to run RSpec with the